Ancient Greek philosophers first

 barium and other light elements in the leftover material resulted from the

-theory to show the lost mass changed to energy.
-This proved fission occurred
+to show the lost mass changed to energy.
+This proved fission occurred and

 The First Self-Sustaining Chain